kylebrowning/waterwheel.swift/README.md

 ```
 For every DIOS Object you make, any method calls that are available to you use blocks.
 This allows us to define what happens when we have a request that fails or succeeds.
-If the request were successfully we will something like this.
+If the request was successful the result would be something like this:

     {"vid":"9","uid":"57","title":"testtitle","log":"","status":"1".......

-However if it failed, the error might look like this.
+However if it failed, the error might look like this:

     Expected status code in (200-299), got 404,  "Node 5 could not be found"